Access to Records

 Can I view my child’s record?

 Legally, there is no automatic presumption of capacity for people under 16 in England and therefore, where a child is considered capable of making decisions about his or her medical treatment, the consent of the child must be sought before a parent or other third party can be given access.
-For this reason it is Practice policy to only allow patients over the age of 16 to have access to their medical records online.
+For this reason it is Practice policy to allow parental access for children between the ages of 0 – 11 years old only.
+Once a child reaches the age of 16 they can apply to have access to their own medical records online.